 A few years ago, perhaps 10-30 people sought to walk the whole distance in a single season.
 These hikers spoke of meeting a fellow thru-hiker 3-5 times over the course of their trips.
 Giving the impression that the hike was vast, wild, remote, and, at times, lonesome.

 That era is past.
 With more than 100 hikers setting out this season, the likelihood of meeting other hikers has certainly increased.
 The CDT community is growing.
 Each year the route is becoming more established.
 Each year more trail is built.
 Each year there is more organization and energy around the trail.
 Each year things are a little easier.

 The lightweight gear industry and trail community have made the task of organizing and preparing for the hiker MUCH easier.
 And I’ve declined the offers of borrowing heavier gear from friends, just in case I want to make the hike harder.
 So I’m looking forward to walking the trail as it is this season.

 Still, my mental reference of the CDT has been shaped by the writings of hikers from the 1980s and 1990s.
 When there were less miles of built trail, when you had to write paper letters to all of the land management agencies to get maps, when you had to write to the First Nations and ranchers to ask for letters of permission to travel across private property.
-When it was maybe you and 5 others who sought out to hike this long route across vast landscapes.
+When it was maybe you and five others who sought out to hike this long route across vast landscapes.

 Fortunately, a few things are more wild now then the accounts I read of hikers pre-1995.
-Wolves have been reintroduced in Yellowstone and New Mexico, slowly they are regaining acceptance on the landscape.
+Wolves have been reintroduced in Idaho, Montana, and New Mexico, slowly they are regaining acceptance on the landscape.
 The grizzly still roams Yellowstone and Glacier.
 The wolverine still travels the snowy mountains of the Rockies.
 I hope we see their tracks and hear a pack howl.
 Affirming that the trail remains wild.